nyukers/devnet-CSR1000v/README.md

-Using Netmiko and RESTCONF quires for Cisco CSR1000v.
+Using Netmiko and RESTCONF queries for Cisco CSR1000v.